IKARI HOUSE,

 ACCOMMODATION AND DINING

 Ikari House features 12 air-conditioned guest rooms with twin or king beds, en-suite bathrooms, wifi internet, and convenient tackle storage.
-Outdoor rinse areas let anglers (or your guides) clean the rods and reels after a day on the flats.
+Outdoor rinse areas let anglers (or your guides) wash down the rods and reels after a day on the flats.

-At the heart of the lodge is a thatched maneaba overlooking the lagoon, serving as both dining room and bar.
+At the heart of the lodge is a thatched maneaba (meeting house) overlooking the lagoon, serving as both dining room and bar.
 Meals are a highlight, with freshly prepared sashimi, guide-caught mantis shrimp, and locally sourced seafood.
-Book with Isolation Outfitters, and wine and beer are provided with your meals at no additional charge, while we ensure menus are adjusted throughout the week to suit your preferences.
+Book with Isolation Outfitters, and we provide wine and beer with your meals at no additional charge, while we ensure menus are adjusted throughout the week to suit your preferences.

 FISHING PROGRAM

-Fishing is conducted aboard Ikari House’s fast boats with 1:1 or 2:1 angler-to-guide ratio, ensuring maximum attention and fishing time.
+Fishing is conducted aboard Ikari House’s pangas or fast boats with 2:1 angler-to-guide ratio (1:1 as an upgrade option ensuring maximum attention).
 Anglers typically head out each morning and return mid-to-late afternoon.
 We’ll provide a full list of tackle and flies to bring when you confirm your booking with Isolation Outfitters.

 Target species include: